Guess the Chords: How to Harmonize a Melody

 The best fit for measure 1 is probably Cmaj, because 3 out of 4 notes (C, E, G) are in the Cmaj chord.
 The only note not in the chord is approached and left stepwise.

-Measure 3 is likely Amin.
+Measure 3 is likely A-.
 Only the A and C notes are in the chord, but they fall on the metrically strong beats 1&3, whereas the other notes fall on metrically weaker beats 2&4.
 In addition, the melody moves by step.

 Example 2, No Chords